he2dixit/Landing-Page/README.md

 # Landing-Page
-A landing page for a cafe made by me in HTML, CSS, JavaScript
+A landing page for a cafe made by me in HTML and CSS.